-Join Barron Stone for an in-depth discussion in this video Using the exercise files, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Using the exercise files, part of Programming Foundations: Real-World Examples.

 - For this course, I've included Exercise Files for you to practice with and use as a reference.
 They're organized into numbered directories for each chapter of the course, and then within each chapter there's numbered directories for each video.
 Inside of the video folders, you'll find scripts corresponding to that video.
 For some of the video segments in this course, I'll be typing in commands directly into the Python Interactive Shell to demonstrate certain concepts.
 The example files corresponding to those videos will contain a series of commands that I enter into IDLE for you to use as a reference later.